 The data for this measure is obtained from a monthly telephone survey of 200 customers who contacted a MoDOT customer service center in the previous month.
-The customer contacts come from call reports logged in to the customer service database.
-Survey participants are asked to respond on a Strongly Agree to Strongly Disagree scale regarding representative politeness and how quickly and clearly MoDOT responded to and answered questions or concerns.
-A fourth question asks for a rating of overall satisfaction.
-This measure also includes the average time to complete requests logged into the customer service database.
-Requests that require more than 30 days to complete are removed to prevent skewing overall results.
+The customer contacts come from call reports logged in the customer service database.
+Survey participants are asked to respond on a strongly agree to strongly disagree scale as to how politely they were treated and how quickly and clearly MoDOT responded to and answered their question or concern.
+A fourth question asks how satisfied they were overall.
+As a comparative to customer perceptions, the actual average time to complete requests logged into the customer service database is also reported.
+Requests that require more than 30 days to complete are removed to prevent skewing the overall results.